 Subsequent to the adoption of ASU 2016-13 on January 1, 2020, we use a probability-weighted analytical model to estimate and recognize an allowance for credit losses on loans held-for-investment and their related unfunded commitments.
-Additionally, in determining the allowance for credit losses estimate through June 30, 2020, we employed a third-party licensed macroeconomic forecast, over the reasonable projection period, that includes the impact of the COVID-19 pandemic on the overall economy and commercial real estate markets generally and is not specific to any loan losses or impairments in our portfolio.
-Significant inputs to our estimate of the allowance for credit losses include loan specific factors such as DSCR, LTV, remaining loan term, property type and others.
-In certain instances, for loans with unique risk characteristics, we may instead elect to employ different methods to estimate loan losses that also conform to ASU 2016-13 and related guidance.
+Additionally, in determining the allowance for credit losses estimate through September 30, 2020, we employed third-party licensed macroeconomic forecasts, over the reasonable projection period, that include the impact of the COVID-19 pandemic on the overall economy and commercial real estate markets generally, and is not specific to any loan losses or impairments in our portfolio.
+Significant inputs to our estimate of the allowance for credit losses include loan specific factors such as DSCR,